Mehvix/notes/hugo/content/docs/cogsci-c100/attention.md

 - During the conversation, two confederates walked between them carrying a large door
 - In the few seconds in which the first experimenter was obscured, another experimenter took his place and continued the conversation
 - Only half the participants noticed the change -- even when specifically asked about it
+- Implications
+    - Relatively dramatic changes can go undetected
+    - Due to attempt to achieve object constancy in spite of changes in sensory input (e.g., shadows, occlusion)
 <---><!-- mathjax fix -->
 ![](/docs/cogsci-c100/attention/change.png)
 {{< /columns >}}
-- Relatively dramatic changes can go undetected
-- Due to attempt to achieve object constancy in spite of changes in sensory input (e.g., shadows, occlusion)

 # Divided Attention